Kingdom of Western Georgia: Aftermath

-External relations
+Foreign relations

-Relations with the Muslims
+Western Georgia and Muslim powers

-Despite the long-standing hostility between the Muslim states of the Near East and Georgia, David VI Narin maintained relations with some of his Anatolian neighbours, particularly in order to forge alliances against the Ilkhanate.
-Western Georgia thus allied itself with the Sultanate of Rum, one of the last Seljuk states in the 13th century.
-King David, himself the son of a Seljuk prince, offered his sister in marriage to Sultan Kaykhusraw II and then to the regent Mu'in al-Din Parwana after the latter's death.
-However, the end of the sultanate in 1307 and the resulting chaos in the Seljuk principalities prevented any strong collaboration between the two countries.
+Despite the long-standing hostility between the Muslim states of the Middle East and Georgia, David VI “Narin” maintained relations with several Muslim neighbors in Anatolia, primarily in order to build alliances against the Ilkhanid Empire of Persia.
+In this context, Western Georgia allied itself with the Sultanate of Rum, one of the last Seljuk states still in existence in the 13th century.
+Himself the son of a Seljuk prince, (Note: David VI was the son of Prince Ghias ad-din, but kept his mother's dynastic name in order to inherit the throne.)
+King David gave his sister, Tamar, in marriage first to Sultan Kaykhusraw II, and, after the latter’s death, to the regent Pervâne.
+However, the fall of the sultanate in 1307 and the ensuing chaos among the Seljuk principalities prevented the development of close and sustained cooperation between the two states.